 Do you love running?
 Are you a talented writer?
 Great news, we want you.

-Several times a year we take applications for committed, smart and enthusiastic women runners interested in sharing their training and insights with the Salty Running audience.
-The fastest way to find out when the next open call will be is to tweet us.
-No Twitter?
-No problem.
-You can
+We are always accepting applications for committed, smart and enthusiastic women runners interested in sharing their training and insights with the Salty Running audience.

 SALTY BLOGGER CRITERIA